magentabusiness/magentabusiness.github.io/docs/trendz/getting-started.md

 add-to-tb:
   0:
     image: https://img.thingsboard.io/trendz/getting-started/add-to-tb-1.png
-    title: "Click the <b>Share to ThingsBoard</b> button and choose <b>Add on New Dashboard</b>."
+    title: "Click the <b>Share to IoT Hub</b> button and choose <b>Add on New Dashboard</b>."
   1:
     image: https://img.thingsboard.io/trendz/getting-started/add-to-tb-2.png
     title: "Set the dashboard name to `Energy consumption`, leave the rest of the settings as default.
 Click <b>Add</b> button."
   2:
     image: https://img.thingsboard.io/trendz/getting-started/add-to-tb-3.png
-    title: "On the ThingsBoard platform, you will see a new dashboard named `Energy consumption` with a generated alias and Trendz line view."
+    title: "On the IoT Hub platform, you will see a new dashboard named `Energy consumption` with a generated alias and Trendz line view."

 create-calculation:
   0: